-Prior to being licensed, operator trainees must be thoroughly trained on the operation of the type of crane for which a license is to be issued.
+Prior to being licensed, operators-in-training (OIT) must be thoroughly trained on the operation of the type of crane for which a license is to be issued.

-- The trainee shall operate the crane only under the direct observation of a licensed operator - The licensed operator shall retain full responsibility for the safe operation of the crane - · The supervisor shall approve lifting of loads - · The trainee shall not perform complex lifts
+- The trainee shall operate the crane only under the direct observation of a licensed operator mentor (LOM) - The licensed operator shall retain full responsibility for the safe operation of the crane - · The supervisor shall approve lifting of loads - · The trainee shall not perform critical lifts experience necessary to direct the OIT on equipment use, be able to provide practical instruction to facilitate development of the OIT's skills and have the ability to recognize and avoid risk to operate the crane safely.
+The LOM shall retain full responsibility for the safe operation of the crane and perform no other tasks that detract from monitoring the OIT.